MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Related Works

 For semantic segmentation tasks, recent CL works leverage the pixel-level labels as supervised signals (\cite{cl_lecl4ss_2021,cl_pscl_2021,cl_semi_2021,cl_cipc_2021,cl_semimri_2020}).
 The underlying idea is to group the pixel representations from the same category and to separate pixel representations from different categories. \cite{cl_lecl4ss_2021} introduced a label-efficient two-stage method that pre-trained the network by using P2P contrastive loss and then fine-tuned the network using cross-entropy (CE) loss (\cite{ce_loss}). $\text{PC}^2\text{Seg}$ (\cite{cl_pscl_2021}) improved this method in a one-stage semi-supervised learning (SSL) approach by jointly updating the network weights with pixel contrastive loss and consistency loss.
 ContrastiveSeg (\cite{cl_cipc_2021}) combined pixel-to-region contrastive loss to explicitly leverage the context relation across images.
-Similar to \cite{cl_pscl_2021,cl_cipc_2021}, the authors in \cite{cl_semimri_2020} validated the effectiveness of different sampling strategies on contrastive learning for multiple medical MRI segmentation tasks (\cite{challenge_ACDC_2018,challenge_MDP_2022,challenge_MMWHS_2016}).
+It also proves that storing the samples from recent batches can boost segmentation tasks, especially when the training batch size is limited by the memory of device.
+Similar to \cite{cl_pscl_2021,cl_cipc_2021}, the authors in \cite{cl_semimri_2020} validated the effectiveness of sampling strategies on contrastive learning for multiple medical MRI segmentation tasks.
+Furthermore, they suggest that using a sampling strategy that involves cross-image negative sampling can lead to additional performance improvements.
+Although CL has shown great potential in segmentation tasks, it is important to note that its performance still remains unknown in domain adaptation problems.